 DISA is a member of the NAPBS and our employees hold private investigator licenses and process more than 2 million background products each year.

-DISA provides a comprehensive line of background screening services, individual background products, and DOT specific requiremnts.
+DISA provides a comprehensive line of background check services, individual background products, and DOT specific requiremnts.
 Our customized packages are a valuable tool for HR, safety, and security professionals across all industries.
 Our background products include:

 - SafetyNet Criminal Jurisdiction Search